confluentinc/ksql/design-proposals/klip-4-produce-data.md

 `INSERT INTO ...
 VALUES` will only support inserting into values for existing KSQL Streams/Tables, which already have a schema associated with them.
-Before producing a record to the underlying topic, the values for the fields will be verified against the schema (in order).
+Before producing a record to the underlying topic, the values for the fields will be verified against the schema.

 ### Serialization Support